brains-and-beards/mimic-docs/basics/create-first-project.md

 ![Add Endpoint](../Images/actionbar_createendpoint.png 'Add Endpoint')

-Now you can see the new endpoint on the _Routes_ list, click on the row to add more details.
+Now you can see the new endpoint on the _Endpoints_ list, click on the row to add more details.
 Clicking on the endpoint row, you will see the **Endpoint Details Section** on the right.

 ![New Endpoint](../Images/newendpoint_details.png 'New Endpoint')